mikepsinn/dFDA-DAO/constitution/data-security.md

 ### APPLICATION SECURITY

-All data transfer and access to CureDAO applications will occur only on Port 443 over an HTTPS encrypted connection with 256-bit SSL encryption.
+All data transfer and access to deFDA applications will occur only on Port 443 over an HTTPS encrypted connection with 256-bit SSL encryption.

 ### System Updates and Security Patches